 Jay Kaufman is the Collaborative’s founding president.
 He has taught and consulted on public and non-profit sector leadership for the past three decades.
 He helped launch the Initiative for Diversity in Civic Leadership, has served on the National Conference of State Legislature’s leadership development faculty for courses in this country, Europe and Africa, served as founding director of Northeastern University’s Center for Leadership and Public Life and, before that, served as founding director of the Massachusetts Bay Consortium, an association of 18 colleges and universities.
 In addition, he experimented with and experienced leadership successes and failures as a member of the Massachusetts House of Representatives where he served for twenty-four years, from 1995 to 2019.
 He chaired both the Committee on Public Service and the Committee on Revenue and was part of the House leadership team.
 His “OPEN HOUSE” monthly public policy forum was recognized with the prestigious Beacon Award as the nation’s best televised government relations series.

-Manisha Bewtra is the Senior Associate for Beacon Leadership Collaborative, where she supports organizational management and development as well as works with the Founding President and Senior Faculty to deliver workshops and other projects.
+Manisha Bewtra works with the Founding President and Senior Faculty to identify, develop, and undertake special projects to advance Beacon Leadership Collaborative’s dual mission of enhancing leadership and building community.
 She has built her career on bringing divergent perspectives together, facilitating conversations around change, and generating data-informed solutions that move communities forward.
 She served as a City Councilor-At-Large in Melrose, Massachusetts and was the first person of color ever elected to serve the city.
 Manisha has worked with dozens of cities and towns across Massachusetts as a planner at the Metropolitan Area Planning Council and the Massachusetts Housing Partnership, and has taught graduate-level urban planning students at the Harvard School of Design and at Arizona State University.
 She has served on various equity-focused organizations and committees and is a graduate of Emerge Massachusetts, the Initiative for Diversity in Civic Leadership, and the Massachusetts Commonwealth Seminar, three organizations dedicated to training underrepresented groups to influence public policy and to run for office.
 Manisha has a BA from The University of Iowa in Economics and Art, a Master of City Planning degree from the University of Pennsylvania, and is a member of the American Institute of Certified Planners.

 An international expert on adaptive leadership and case-in-point learning, Jill Hufnagel, Ph.D., provides consultation on unwieldy organizational challenges and designs and delivers immersive leadership workshops built on deep capacity development and possibility thinking.
 Her clients include Fortune 500 companies, tech firms and financial institutions, school districts and health care organizations, as well as both federal government and global governing organizations.
 In addition to her e-book Teachable Moments of Leadership, her writing has appeared in The Kansas Leadership Center's Journal, The Spin and the International Leadership Association’s Building Bridges.
 Jill began her career working for the Secretary of the U.S. Senate, was the Associate Director of the Batten Leadership Institute, and has served on the executive education faculty at Harvard’s Kennedy School and as a Senior Consultant with Cambridge Leadership Associates.
 She is a Senior Associate with the Kansas Leadership Center and on the senior faculty of the Beacon Leadership Collaborative.
 Jill believes the work of leadership is about using strategically the tool that is you to help your corner of the world to thrive and as such: is everyone’s to claim.
 When not on the road, she hikes, cooks, reads, and aspires to breathe it all in thanks to an evolving yoga practice.
 For more on her work visit jillhufnagel.com